Home

 Introduction

 Whilst working on pretraining SabiYarn in 2025, I came across a really interesting paper by a team at Apple called “Cut Your Losses In Large-Vocabulary Language Models”, they had a very interesting proposition - the cross entropy loss function has had a memory problem that has quietly crept up with a recent trend in LLM development, Large Vocabulary sizes.
+The paper introduces an optimised kernel for computing the cross entropy, called Cut Cross Entropy.
+Taking the Gemma 2 (2B) model as an example, CCE reduces the memory footprint of the cross entropy loss computation during training from 24 GB to 1 MB, and the total training-time memory consumption of the classifier head from 28 GB to 1 GB.

 Deepseek’s emergence in December 2024 marked a significant turning point in the LLM industry.
 As major AI labs continued to scale model performance through ever-increasing compute budgets, DeepSeek showed that gains in performance, cost and scalability came from optimizing the whole stack, from compute kernels to optimized memory access, networking and storage.While pretraining DeepSeek V3, the team developed an open source distributed file system 3FS (Fire-Flyer- FileSystem) optimized for high throughput training, a new attention mechanism (MultiHead Latent Attention with custom kernels), a highly tuned communication library for mixture-of-experts models (Deep-EP), and Deep GEMM, an FP-8 optimized matrix multiplication kernel library.